jacksonMorrisThring/simulartedStargazingEnvironment/README.md

 ## Usage
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources

+## style
+We decided as a group to align our style of writing code.
+We decided ES6 styling for the body.
+We also decided to unify our commenting styling.
+For major sections, we will have styling in the form

+//----------------- Section header -----------------//

+For commenting on specific subsections, commenting will be done above the section and not to the side.
+E.g

+ //if the set time is before the rise time, get the next set time
+    if(rise.date > set.date) {
+        date = rise.date;
+        set = Astronomy.SearchRiseSet(planet, observer, -1, date ,1);
+    }

 ## Credits

 * Gan Hong